meda1028/VitAImine/README.md

 1. Start Anki and Login (Sync).
 2. Navigate [Tools]->[Add-ons]->[Get Add-ons...] and enter Code: `2055492159`
     To download Anki-Connect https://ankiweb.net/shared/info/2055492159
+    (I recommend installing 1133851639 too, which gives an better Presence for the Anki Player https://github.com/Monacraft/AnkiDiscord)
 3. Once Downloaded open [Tools]->[Add-ons]->[AnkiConnect] and replace with following configuration: a.)if your Discord server is on another machine you neet to input you `external ip` instead of `localhost` and Expose Port `8765` to make it accesible via internet